thexmanxyz/Simple-Overlay/README.md

 - `containerId: 'simple-overlay',` | The id used for the overlay container during initialization and identification.
 - `contentContainerClass: 'simple-container',` | The class attached to the content container.
 - `content: '',` | The HTML appended to the content container.
 This is the text shown on the overlay.
+- `revision: 0,` | The current overlay revision.
+If you want to reset the overlay state increase the revision by one.
 - `clickEvents: {` | Click events attachable by CSS selectors for different operations.
     - `open: [],` | Additional selectors used for click events that cookie-dependent open the overlay.
     - `alwaysOpen: [],` | Additional selectors used for click events that always open the overlay.